Work permits for employees in the Czech Republic (Czechia): A complete guide for employers

 How do you renew your Czech work permit?

-Employee Cards and Blue Cards can be renewed, provided the same reasons still exist for holding the permit.
-They can be extended for the length of a new employment contract but not for more than two years.
-The application must be made at the Czech Ministry of the Interior and filed before the expiration of the previous permit, but not earlier than 120 days before expiration.
+Employee Cards and Blue Cards can be renewed, provided the same reasons still exist for holding the permit—the former for up to two years and the latter for up to three years.
+The application must be made at the Czech Ministry of the Interior and filed before the expiration of the previous permit.
+Special Work Visas cannot be extended.

 Is there a limit on the number of work permits you can obtain in the Czech Republic?